kadirahq/fast-render/README.md

 ## Security

-Fast Render has the ability to get data related to a user by detecting the `loggedIn` property.
+Fast Render has the ability to get data related to a user by detecting `loggedIn` status.
 It does this by sending the same loginToken used by the DDP connection using cookies.

 This is not inherently bad, but this might potentially cause some security issues.
 Those issues are described below along with possible countermeasures.
 Fortunately, Fast Render has features to prevent some of them.

-> These issues are raised by [Emily Stark](https://twitter.com/estark37) from the [meteor-core team](https://groups.google.com/forum/#!msg/meteor-talk/1Fg4rNk9JZM/ELX3672QsrEJ).
+> These issues were raised by [Emily Stark](https://twitter.com/estark37) from the [meteor-core team](https://groups.google.com/forum/#!msg/meteor-talk/1Fg4rNk9JZM/ELX3672QsrEJ).

 #### Side Effects